Gigas002/wau/README.md

 optional args:
 - `--output %path%` -- path to your output `manifest.toml` file.
 By default will write or override one into `~/.config/wau/manifest.toml`
 - `--wow %path%` -- path to your wow installation.
 If wow root provided - flavor decided automatically.
 If flavor provided - specify flavor manually

+sub-commands:
-- `--install %path%` -- install addons from provided `manifest.toml` file
+- `install %path%` -- install addons from provided `manifest.toml` file

 ### update